adamscott/godot-website/collections/_release_4_5/entry-general-editor-export-variables-as-variant.md

 text: |
   With this new update, it is now possible to export variables as `Variant`.

   Previously, a variable could only be exported as a `Variant` if it had an initialized value.
-Also, the editor would stick to the actual type of that said value, making it not possible to change the value to another supported `Variant` type, such as a `String` or `Color`.
+Also, the editor would stick to the actual type of said value, making it impossible to change the value to another supported `Variant` type, such as a `String` or `Color`.

   Now, if the exported variable is of type `Variant`, the editor reacts accordingly, permitting the user to assign any compatible `Variant` value.
-There's even a nifty type selector that changes the input widget accordingly.
+There’s even a nifty type selector that changes the input widget accordingly.
 contributors:
   - name: Tomasz Chabora
     github: KoBeWi